Heckler (character): Enemies

 Boss Glitter – The dainty and theatrical mob boss of Delta City.
 He has a penchant for elaborate masks, frilly clothes, and the ruthless removal of those who fail him.

+Danny the Street – A sentient piece of urban geography that has an affinity for sports betting and masculine stores ordained with fairy lights and lacy decorations.
+The Heckler and Danny the Street (while still human) had a romantic relationship which ended poorly; this resulted in the Heckler molecularly rearrainging Danny through lab colleagues into his current form.

 P.C.
 Rabid – A masked, conservative media celebrity.
 He constantly attempts to demonize the Heckler.

 Bushwack'r – A bounty hunter whose weapons continuously backfire on him.
+A direct parody of Wile E. Coyote.

 El Gusano – An assassin who resembles a humanoid worm.

 John Doe, The Generic Man – A complete blank slate.
 He can rob his environment (including all inanimate objects and persons in the surrounding vicinity) of any of its individual characteristics.
 Doe is accompanied by Buckshot, a woman who possesses explosive freckles.

 Rachet Jaw and Kriegler – Trigger men for Boss Glitter.
 Jaw is a common-looking mobster with a mechanical lower jaw that unhinges to reveal a gun barrel.
 The gun can be fed through an ammo belt attached to his chin.
 Kriegler is Jaw's verbose, diminutive sidekick.

 The Cosmic Clown – An alien android assassin who resembles a clown.
+He was a birthday gift for an alien prince that went rogue and attacked Delta City.

 C'est Hay – A psychopathic killer who resembles a scarecrow and has delusions of being an actor.

 The Four Mopeds of the Apocalypse – The sidekicks of the Four Horsemen of the Apocalypse, who are charged with summoning the Flying Buttress, a fleshy eldritch entity.
 They include Skippy, Famine Lass, Plague Boy, and Kid Pestilence.

 Cuttin' Edge – This character never actually appeared in any comic.
 A crusader for edgy and cynical art who despises mass-appeal media, he was to be the villain of the uncompleted seventh issue.